thingsdb/ThingsDocs/content/data-types/list/find/_index.md

 {{% /notice %}}

 ### Return value

-The value of the first element in the array or thing that satisfies the provided testing function;
+The value of the first element in the array that satisfies the provided testing function;
 otherwise, `nil` or a specified alternative value is returned.

 > This code shows an example using ***find()***: